openstack/networking-bagpipe/doc/source/user/bagpipe-bgp.rst

 interconnect **2** BaGPipe-BGP implementations, typically for test purposes (see `Fake RR <#fakerr>`__).

-For more than 2 servers running BaGPipe-BGP, you will need a real BGP implementation supporting RFC4364 and BGP route reflection (and ideally also RFC4684), different options can be considered:
+For more than 2 compute nodes running BaGPipe-BGP, you will need a real BGP implementation supporting RFC4364 and BGP route reflection (and ideally also RFC4684), different options can be considered:

-*  A router from for instance, Alcatel-Lucent, Cisco or Juniper can be used; some of these vendors also provide their OSes as virtual machines

 *  BGP implementations in other opensource projects would possibly be suitable, but we did not explore these exhaustively: